malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 	- attention
 	- cycle, with lack of attenuation
 		- topic attenuation avoidance

+It is important to also clarify what the above description is _not_.
+As a functional description, it makes no claims about the specific neurological pathways or components involved.....

+The meta-management feedback loop may follow a single neurological pathway, forming a single integrated representation, in the style of a _cartesian theatre_ [citation].
+Alternatively, it may simple be many independent feedbacks, in the style of Dennetian _multiple-drafts_.
+Personally, I tend to suspect that it collects from the state of multiple independent regions of the brain but collates that into a single unified representation that is then fed into multiple other regions, more or less like a cartesian theatre.
+Perhaps, as Dennet claims, this is a lack of my imagination [citation].
+Equally possible, despite claiming to use a single line in my diagram as a functional representation independent of any particular neurological physical implementation, is that my own thinking about this question is _framed_ by the image of the diagram, restricting my imagine as Dennet also pointed out [footnote, pg ##].

 # V.2a Subjective Experience State
 Subjective experience does not just happen.
 I hold that, together with circular processing, subject experience is a computational state that represents the presence of subjective experience, a _subjective experience state_.
 That computational state doesn't just happen either.
 It must be constructed.
 And it takes a few steps to get there.